daviddalpiaz/bbd/README.md

 ### Statcast Variables

-By default, `bbd` attempts to be un-opinionated, and thus returns a data frame containing the exact variables returned by the Statcast API.
+By default, `bbd` attempts to be un-opinionated, and thus returns a data frame containing the exact variables (to the extent possible) returned by the Statcast API.
 Notice that `pitcher` and `fielder_2` variables are duplicated.

 | Variable Name                   | Variable Type |
 |:--------------------------------|:--------------|